 Recruitment automation can be extremely valuable for skill assessments as it helps recruiters quickly identify and validate candidates that possess the right skills for a specific job.

-Fortunately, there are specific tests available for just about every career skill out there, so you can have your applicants take these tests to determine if their skill level is where you need it to be before considering them further in your hiring process.
+Fortunately, there are specific pre-employment tests available for just about every career skill out there, so you can have your applicants take these tests to determine if their skill level is where you need it to be before considering them further in your hiring process.

 This kind of testing can be cumbersome and add to the duration of the hiring process if done manually.
 Automating it is a better way to go forward.
 Plus, you don’t have to worry about bias playing a role in the evaluation since the results will be scored objectively based on the criteria you set forth.